 - Working with individual facilities as well as across systems

 Revenue cycle executives also need strong training and mentoring skills, as a large part of their job frequently involves educating and guiding other employees, especially as regulations and standard practices continue to evolve.

-Ultimately, all of this means revenue cycle leaders require a balanced mix of people and technical skills, a knowledge of government and managed care reimbursement, as well as strong communications skills.
+Ultimately, all of this means hospital revenue cycle training for leaders require a balanced mix of people and technical skills, a knowledge of government and managed care reimbursement, as well as strong communications skills.